Welcome to West Bridge Consulting

 Covid 19 has dramatically changed the investment landscape for public and private investors alike – from live events, to streaming and other platform-mediated forms of cultural consumption.

-His most long-established commitment is to the Ingenious Group in the UK for whom he acts in an advisory capacity on cultural economy and communication matters.
-He also works with Ingenious founder Patrick McKenna on philanthropic and education projects.
+His most long-established commitment is to the Ingenious Group in the UK for whom he acts in an advisory capacity on creative economy and communication matters.
+He also works with Ingenious founder Patrick McKenna on philanthropic and education commitments.

 Martin holds a PhD in history from Cambridge University and is a Visiting Fellow at the Institute for Creative and Cultural Entrepreneurship (ICCE) at Goldsmiths in the University of London.

-He is chair of the board of trustees at the music venue St John’s Smith Square in Westminster and was formerly chair of the Young Vic Theatre Company.
 He was a founder member of the UK Creative Industries Council, chair of the advisory board of Creative Central Asia, 2017-20, and is a member of the Creative Industries Advisory Group (CIAG) at the Arts & Humanities Research Council (AHRC/UKRI).
+He was formerly chair of the board of trustees at the music venue St John’s Smith Square in Westminster and of the Young Vic Theatre Company.

-Martin is a regular speaker at conferences and seminars around the world.
+Martin is a regular speaker at conferences and seminars.

 Building our Industrial Strategy; an overview of the policy background, including classification issues and a sector SWOT analysis